With some of Denmark's best mountain bike trails, you are guaranteed a wonderful time in the forest. Here you will find trails for all skill levels.

 The Great Rold Skov Trail consists of an easy blue trail, with the option of adding red and/or black stretches additionally.
 The blue trail is around 19 km with 257 vertical metres, with the length of the trail increasing if you choose to try the red or black stretches.
 The trail has singletrack, stretches with good flow and some passages with elevation that are sure to challenge you.
 You can download a map of the mtb trail from the Danish Nature Agency, however it is only in Danish.
 The trail passes several natural attractions.

 The 24 hour trail gets its name from the yearly 'Rold24Race', which is a MTB race that takes place on the 14 km trail.
 With 200 vertical meters, the trail offers many difficult singletracks.
 Here you will also find the practice area, where you can hone your technique.

 The Rold Forest downhill track is 450 m long, with approximately 45 vertical metres.
 The trail is considered extremely difficult, with small and large jumps, berms, northshore obstacles and more.
 You will need a safety course (license) to try the trail.
 The trail is used in the Danish downhill-cup.

 If you want more information about the trails in Rold Forest, you can use the app “Singletracker”.
 This app will show you the blue and red trail from the Great Rold Skov Trail, but also inform you about trail ratings and much more.

 The trails in Rold Forest have four levels of difficulty:

 If you want to try mountain biking, you can find information about local bike rentals on this site.
-If you want to ride with a guide, you can also find information about local guides and their contact information.

 Mountain bike code of conduct